knightprincess/knightprincess/README.md

      I'm not rushing the process, and I might (or might not) have started heavily on learning as much as I could as you can see, looking forward to help out and to contribute to this universe and also looking forward to make mistakes again and again.

+     I'm currently studying testing and automation, as well as an introduction to python to have a base for more languages later on.
+     I've been participating in jams about design, web design, and game development too.

 -->